gmattl/Thesis_OpenMax/README.md

 # Implementation of OpenMax on Mnist and Omniglot
 This is work for the Master's thesis project "Input Verification of Deep Neural Networks".

-This is an implementation the OpenMax layer algorithm from A. Bendale, T. Boult “Towards Open Set Deep Networks” (http://vast.uccs.edu/~abendale/papers/0348.pdf) IEEE Conference on Computer Vision and Pattern Recognition (CVPR), 2016.
-The python implementation is based upon https://github.com/abhijitbendale/OSDN but uses a CNN trained on Mnist images, tuned on adversarial images and tested on Omniglot images.
+The purpose is to use OpenMax to successfully reject Omniglot images from a CNN trained on Mnist.
+The algorithm parameters is tuned on adversarial images.

 ### Requirements
 Cython, LibMR, Numpy, Scipy, h5py, matplotlib